|Base Year Market Size

 According to the 1988 Motor Vehicle Act, all motor vehicle operators must carry auto insurance to cover the money they have already paid or are required by law to pay as damages for property loss or accidental death to third parties.
 The Motor Vehicle Act also altered the penalties for failure to possess a basic Compulsory Third-Party Policy, which brought a lot of uninsured automobiles into the insurance market along with mandatory coverage.
 As a result, the sales of auto insurance policies are boosted by such strict legal regulations, which helps the global market to expand.

-A significant element limiting the growth of the auto insurance business is a lack of understanding and understanding regarding auto insurance coverages.
+A significant element limiting the growth of the auto insurance business is a lack of understanding and understanding regarding auto insurance coverage.
 According to the Insurance Information Bureau, only 6.5 to 7 crore of the roughly 18 crore registered cars on Indian roads has insurance.
 The main challenge that must be addressed by closing knowledge gaps for auto insurance is consumers' experiences with frequent traffic accidents and low adoption of auto insurance.

 Auto insurance companies have a tremendous opportunity to grow their offerings in the market.
 Companies offer medical coverage, comprehensive coverage, bodily injury & property damage coverage, and third-party liability coverage.
 As a result, it is anticipated that insurers would have profitable chances to innovate and broaden their product offerings by incorporating particular coverages like a pay-as-you-drive policy.
 Instead of the typical number of miles a person travels in a year, this covers the miles driven by each individual.
 Additionally, because these coverages are offered in combination or bundled options, it is simple for customers to choose such plans that best suit their needs.
 In the coming years, the sum of all these elements will be anticipated to offer lucrative product expansion opportunities.